Dante-v2/Random_Monitors/README.md

 # Random Monitors

-These are some of the monitors I created a few years ago to track new product releases, such as **PlayStation 5 consoles** and **various sneaker drops**, back when the market was still highly competitive.
+These are some of the monitors I created a few years ago to track new product releases and restocks, such as **PlayStation 5 consoles** and **various sneaker drops**, back when the market was still highly competitive.

 ## How to Use